 5 Axis CNC Machining

 5 axis machining is subtractive manufacturing raw material down to the desired finished product, using tools that mill or turn the material along 5 different axes.
 Our 5 axis CNC (computer numerical control) machines use multiple angles and subtractive processes to form intricately designed parts or pieces for the most delicate industries.
-The use of multiple axes, on both the tool and the block of material, is controlled by only a computer.
+The use of multiple axes, on both the tool and the block of material, is controlled by a sophisticated computer.
 This process efficiently provides the most complex and geometric parts through cutting tools that rotate as the material rotates on a holding device.

 The development of the first CNC machine began in the 1940s when John T. Parsons used a numerical system to build helicopter rotors.
 From there a team of researchers at MIT used Punch Tape to program a code to precisely produce the desired designed parts.
 Computer-Assisted Manufacturing (CAM) came into the picture in 1959 when manufacturers could draw a design on a computer to feed a milling machine the exact coordinates and instructions on how to create a piece from a block.
 MIT gets the credit for the first fully computer-controlled milling machine!

 5 axis machining is when precision meets speed and motion.
 Imagine a cutting tool that can freely handle machining from all angles without operators having to constantly move and shift material.
 5 axis machining eliminates manual rotation as the machine does the work precisely, by itself.
 That leads to better accuracy, higher production rates, and greater ability to manufacture larger, more complex parts, all in a faster time than other CNC machines.